Alvin-Gavel/Comparative_coding/README.md

 - `Fibonacci`: Scripts that given `n` calculate the `n`th Fibonacci number.

-- `Primality_test`: Scripts that given an integer test whether it is prime.
+- `Primality_test`: Scripts that given an integer tests whether it is prime.

 - `Mandelbrot`: Scripts that given dimensions `x` and `y` print out a `x` times `y` plot of the mandelbrot set.